Skip to main content

 Content-Security-Policy (CSP) headers secure your document by preventing resources from being loaded from unexpected sources.
 This protects your apps from XSS attacks and data injections.

-For Clerk to work correctly in your application, you'll need to configure the following CSP directives:
+For Clerk to work correctly in your application, the following CSP directives are required:

 1. script-src - This value should include the host application's FAPI hostname, such as https://clerk.your-domain.com, as well as cloudflare's bot protection host, https://challenges.cloudflare.com.

-2. connect-src - This value should also include the host application's FAPI hostname, such as https://clerk.your-domain.com.
+2. connect-src - This value should include the host application's FAPI hostname, such as https://clerk.your-domain.com.

 3. img-src - This value should be https://img.clerk.com.